hashicorp/integration-template/README.md

 }
 ```

+## Triggering Releases

+Whenever you have made significant updates to your integration, you must notify us via a provided GitHub Actions for us to fetch your updates & reflect them on HashiCorp Developer.
+Releases can be made via the GitHub Actions specified below.

+After registering your integration in [hashicorp/integrations](https://github.com/hashicorp/integrations), you must first trigger an initial release before appearing on HashiCorp Developer.

+Releases must follow Semver (`X.X.X` for proper releases, `X.X.X-abc` for pre-releases).
+Proper releases will be navigatable in HashiCorp Developer by end-users.
+Pre-releases are only navigatable via directly going to the URL.
+This may be useful for previewing what a release will look like on the website before properly making a release.

+To update an old release, you can trigger the Notify Release workflow on the same Semver and we will overwrite the old release.
+This may be useful for fixing typos, making small adjustments, etc.

 ### GitHub Action

 There is a GitHub Action provided that will enable you to notify our integrations registry that there is a new release for your integration available.